-Figure 2 shows the dynamics of inflation under optimal policy under the benchmark parameterization for H = 40 (which we assume throughout).
-The results are shown for various levels of $B_0$ .
-The optimal path for inflation is hump shaped.
-Optimal inflation gradually rises, both due to rigidities and because the welfare cost (32) depends on the change in inflation.
+Figure 2 shows the dynamics of inflation under optimal policy under the benchmark parameterization for H = 40 (and d = 2), and compares to the case with d = 0.
+The results are shown for various levels of B_0 .
+The optimal path for inflation is hump shaped in both cases d = 2 and d = 0.
+Optimal inflation gradually rises because the welfare cost (30) depends on the change in inflation, and in the case d = 2 also due to inflation rigidity.
 Eventually optimal inflation decreases as it becomes less effective over time when the original debt depreciates and is replaced by new debt that incorporates inflation expectations.
-When $B_0 = B{middle} = 1.12$ , which is in the middle of the range of debt levels giving rise to multiple equilibria, the maximum inflation rate reaches 23.8%.
+For d = 2, when $B_0 = B{middle} = 1.12$, which is in the middle of the range of debt levels giving rise to multiple equilibria, the maximum inflation rate reaches 23.8%.
 Inflation is over 20% for 4 years, over 10% for 8 years and the price level ultimately increases by a factor 5.3.
-Inflation needed to avoid default gets even much higher for higher debt levels.
-When $B_0$ reaches the upper bound $B{high}$ for multiple equilibria, the maximum inflation rate is close to 47% and ultimately the price level increases by a factor 25!
-Only when $B_0$ is very close to the lower bound for multiplicity, as illustrated for $B_0 = 0.8$ , is little inflation needed.
+Inflation needed to avoid default gets much higher for higher debt levels.
+When B_0 reaches the upper bound B{high} for multiple equilibria, the maximum inflation rate is close to 47% and ultimately the price level increases by a factor 25!
+Only when B_0 is very close to the lower bound for multiplicity, as illustrated for $B_0 = 0.8$, is little inflation needed.